ejbills/DockDoor/README.md

 ## Contributing

-You can either contribute to DockDoor’s code, or help translating the application.
+You can either contribute to DockDoor’s code, or help translating the application or the website.

 ### DockDoor’s code